lagpo/Power_monitor/README.md

     Emergency: Button Press → ISR → [Semaphore] → SafetyTask (Preempts everything else!) → [Mutex] → Serial Monitor.

-Why This Matters for Your Career
+Features:

-    Scalability: You can now add a WiFi task or a Display task without rewriting your sensor logic.
+    Scalability: add a WiFi task or a Display task without rewriting your sensor logic.
 You just add a new thread.

-    Responsiveness: You learned that high-priority safety code runs immediately, even if the processor is busy doing math.
+    Responsiveness: high-priority safety code runs immediately, even if the processor is busy doing math.

-    Stability: You solved the "Garbled Text" problem, which is exactly how engineers solve memory corruption in complex drivers.
+    Stability: the "Garbled Text" problem, which is exactly how engineers solve memory corruption in complex drivers.

-This project is a perfect "Hello World" to the professional embedded systems architecture used in automotive and aerospace industries.